-- An experiment is some process whose outcome is random (e.g. flipping a coin, rolling a die). - A sample space, S, is the set of all possible outcomes of an experiment. - Could be finite or infinite! - An event is a subset of the sample space.Example: Rolling a 6-sided die.
+- An experiment is some process whose outcome is random (e.g. flipping a coin, rolling a die). - A set is an unordered collection of items.
+A denotes the number of elements in set A. - A sample space, S, is the set of all possible outcomes of an experiment. - Could be finite or infinite! - An event is a subset of the sample space, or a set of outcomes. - Notation: $E \subseteq S$.